moho4610/az-hcp-tfc-vault/README.md

 This repository contains the logic & information to guide you through building custom Azure Cloud Platform Landing Zones.

 Azure DevOps (YAML) will be used to orchestrate multi-stage Azure DevOps pipelines which trigger a number of Terraform CLI workflows to run in Terraform Cloud.
+This repo

 The codebase is not based on a single opinionated super terraform module (e.g CAF AzureRM Super Module), it was instead developed in a simpler modular format to simplify the composition of new customized azure cloud landing zones.